-Is the data center carrier neutral?
+Is the data center carrier-neutral?

+A colocation data center offers physical and virtual space for companies to store and manage their servers and data infrastructure.
 In many cases, these companies are running their entire service-based businesses through a data center.
 By eliminating the high costs of maintaining their own infrastructure, they can focus their existing IT resources on other tasks that provide positive benefits to their business in the form of innovation and research.

 But the data center is only one piece of the infrastructure puzzle.
 The other pieces are the internet service providers (ISPs) that connect an organization’s network to the internet, which allow them to reach customers and conduct everyday business.

 A carrier-neutral facility is simply a data center that is entirely independent of these network providers.
 It is not owned and operated by a single ISP, instead offering a wide variety of connection options to its colocation customers.
 These connectivity options are further enhanced by direct connections to cloud services, which are often facilitated over a single cross-connect for superior performance.

 To understand and appreciate carrier-neutral data center benefits, it’s important to understand a few things about a single-carrier facility.
 When an organization places servers within a data center environment, it becomes totally dependent upon that facility for all of its connectivity needs.
 A single-carrier facility typically only offers little, if any, choice in terms of connectivity.
 If an internet service provider manages a colocation facility, it would be directly competing with itself by allowing tenants to connect to a rival ISP.
 While they may offer upgrades or different service tiers, these facilities only offer flexibility within the ecosystem of their own connectivity services.